OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:10

-> Mishmannah was fourth, Jeremiah was fifth,
+> Mishmannah was the fourth, and Jeremiah was fifth,

 ---

 ## 1 Chronicles 12:11

-> Attai was sixth, Eliel was seventh,
+> Attai was the sixth, and Eliel was seventh,

 ---

 ## 1 Chronicles 12:12

-> Johanan was eighth, Elzabad was ninth,
+> Johanan was the eighth, and Elzabad was ninth,

 ---